 |Intentional change||Puppet applied catalog changes to a property.|

 |Corrective no-op||Puppet found an inconsistency between the last applied catalog and a property's configuration, but Puppet was instructed to not make changes on this resource, via either the |

 |Intentional no-op||Puppet would have applied catalog changes to a property., but Puppet was instructed to not make changes on this resource, via either the |

 A prerequisite for this resource was not met, so Puppet did not compare its current state to the desired state.
 This prerequisite is either one of the resource's dependencies or a timing limitation set with the

 Working with the Events page

-During times when your deployment is in a state of stability, with no changes being made and everything functioning optimally, the Events page will report little activity, and might not seem terribly interesting.
-But when change occurs—when packages require upgrades, when security concerns threaten, or when systems fail—the Events page helps you understand what's happening and where so you can react quickly.
+During times when your deployment is in a state of stability, with no changes being made and everything functioning optimally, the Events page will report little activity.
+However, when packages require upgrades, security concerns threaten, or when systems fail, the Events page helps you understand what's happening and where.